 Estate Planning Attorney in Chicago IL – Powers of Attorney

-Having a power of attorney is a fundamental component of a well-rounded and strong Illinois estate plan.
-As a legal document, a power of attorney allows you to transfer the authority of your assets.
-Including the management, investment, or spending of assets owned individually or in a joint account, a power of authority can be a helpful way to prepare for the future, but it also serves to protect the management of your assets if you were to become mentally incapacitated, for instance.
+Your financial POA can include the management, investment, or spending of assets owned individually or in a joint account by your agent.
+A POA can be a helpful way to prepare for the future, but it also serves to protect the management of your assets if you were to become mentally incapacitated, for instance.

 Keep in mind that the person receiving the authority is known as the “agent,” and this person doesn’t necessarily have to be an attorney.

-However, because you are granting control of your assets or even health care decisions if something happens to you, it is essential to carefully and diligently draft the power of attorney document.
+However, because you are granting control of your assets or even health care decisions if something happens to you, it is essential to carefully and diligently draft the power of attorney document including the selecting of the agent.
 For this reason, you should consider the legal aid of Chicago estate administration attorney James C. Provenza & Associates.
 To speak with attorney Provenza about your power of attorney, call our office today at (847) 729-3939.

-Types of Power of Attorney
+Types of Powers of Attorney

 There are several ways you can establish a power of attorney.
-You can grant authority in specific events of mental incapacitation (accident, old age, etc) or for specific financial or health care matters.
-Also, a power of attorney can endure indefinitely or for a specific period of time.
+You can grant authority in specific events of mental incapacitation such as an accident, illness, or old age related incapacity such as dementia.
+You can specify POA’s for financial matters or health care matters.
+You may need, for example, a power of attorney so your financial affairs are taken care of if you are out of the country for an extended period of time.

-Some powers of attorney are quite limited in scope, and they can authorize your agent to write checks on your behalf or gain access to your safe deposit box.
-A broader power of attorney, on the other hand, gives the agent greater access to your financial affairs, such as for managing property, paying bills, consent to medical or surgical procedures, or even transfer property to a living trust.
+Some powers of attorney are quite limited in scope, and they can authorize your agent to only write checks on your behalf or only gain access to your safe deposit box.
+A broader power of attorney, on the other hand, gives the agent greater access to your financial affairs, such as for managing property, filing taxes, paying bills, consent to medical or surgical procedures, or even transfer property to a living trust.
+A power of attorney can endure indefinitely or for a specific period of time.

 Illinois has a Durable Power of Attorney law, which allows for the appointment of an agent and a successor agent.
 It also allows for statutory powers that include property and health care.